 Tips for Financial Management in Student Organizations

-1. Create a reserve fund: Set aside a portion of your income as a reserve fund for unexpected expenses or emergencies.
-This will provide a safety net and avoid undue financial stress.
+1. Create a reserve fund -- Set aside a portion of income as a safety net for unexpected costs or emergencies.

 Conclusion